Previous Page Next Page

 DFPS Day Care Investigations (DCI)

-HHS Day Care Regulation (DCR)
+HHSC Day Care Regulation (DCR)

-Blatant disregard
+Blatant Disregard

-The real and significant harm to the child as a result of act(s) or omission(s) by an employee, volunteer, or other person working under the auspices of a facility or program.
+Real and significant harm to the child because of an act or omission by an employee, volunteer, or other person working under the auspices of a facility or program.
 The definition requires that both of the following are true:

 Caregiver